irlabamsterdam/OpenPSSbenchmark/README.md

 ## Trained Models
  -
  - The models and data can be downloaded manually, but can also be downloaded using the scripts in 'dataset' and 'trained_models'

+## Experiment 1 Instructions
+The scripts present in the EXPERIMENT_1 folder are all structured in a similar manner, and can be run using the same command line arguments.
+Below are some small examples on how to run these models from EXPERIMENT_1